-- University of Queensland (Australia) with the companies Dynavax and GSK, providing the adjuvants(1)
+- University of Queensland (Australia) with the companies Dynavax and GSK, the adjuvantsAdjuvants(1)

 - University of Oxford (UK)

-- Institut Pasteur, the company Themis and the University of Pittsburg (France / Austria / USA)
+- Institut Pasteur, the company Themis (subsidiary of MSD) and the University of Pittsburg (France / Austria / USA)

 - University of Hong Kong (China)